Manteca to Benton Hot Springs

 There is gas right before you enter the park boundary at Hardin Flat.
 Several miles east of the park entrance at Crane Flat, Highway 120/Tioga Pass splits.

 A short distance away from Crane Flat is the Tuolumne Sequoia Grove.
 There’s parking for your bike, and a walking path flows to one of three groves of giant sequoia trees.
-(Mariposa Grove is also found at the south entrance to the park on Hwy 41).
-These massive trees will inspire and generate a sense of awe the first time you see them.
+(Mariposa Grove is also found at the south entrance to the park on Highway 41).
+These massive trees will inspire and generate a sense of awe each time you see them.

 Where's the curves?
 Where’s the vistas?
 Not so fast.
-Hwy 120 on the western half of the Tioga Pass lazily climbs in elevation meandering through pine forests.
+Highway 120 on the western half of the Tioga Pass lazily climbs in elevation, meandering through pine forests.
 As much as they mention how scenic of a drive it is, this first portion may have you wondering if you picked up the wrong brochure.
 Add in the lumbering tourist traffic, who have a tendency to seem lost, a bit of patience may be in order.
-Recent wildfires in the park have burned both sides of the road at the western end of Hwy 120 near Crane Flat but the forest recovers quickly and you may not even notice a burn scar except on tree trunks.
+Recent wildfires in the park have burned both sides of the road at the western end of Highway 120 near Crane Flat, but the forest recovers quickly, and you may not even notice a burn scar except on tree trunks.

 Frederick Law Olmsted Jr. (1870-1957) also worked in the field of landscape architecture.
 He collaborated with the National Park Service and was a member of the Yosemite Advisory Board, a group of experts who helped park managers solve problems.
 He maintained a lifelong commitment to conservation, contributing the guiding language in legislation establishing the National Park Service in 1916.